sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 ```

 The test module is now promoted to be the entry point for test compilation.
-It inherits all elements from the main module and adds additional ones.
+It copies all elements from the main module and adds additional ones.
 You might read is as: `open (test) module com.xyz extends (main) module com.xyz`
 Now you only need to blend in the main source set into the test module in order to make your test code resolve the classes under test.

 - `--patch-module com.xyz=src/main/java`

 This results in a standard Java module tuned for testing.
-No need to learn extra command line options which are passed to the test runtime like described in the next section.
+No need to learn extra command line options with super-powers which are passed to the test runtime like described in the next section.

 _Note: Copying parts from the main module descriptor manually is brittle.
 The "Java 9 compatible build tool" [pro](https://github.com/forax/pro) solves this by auto-merging a main and test module descriptor on-the-fly._

-### White box modular testing with extra `java` command line options
+### In-module testing with extra `java` command line options

-The foundation tool `java` version 9+ provides command line options configure the Java module system "on-the-fly" at start up time.
+The `java` tool version 9+ provides command line options that configure the Java module system "on-the-fly" at start up time.
 Various test launcher tools allow additional command line options to be passed to the test runtime.

 Here are the additional command line options needed to achieve the same modular configuration as above: